 I am on a tour of the African bush, on an overland truck.
-This trip starts in Kenya and is led by a husband and wife team, Caz and Jim.
+This trip starts in Kenya and is led by a husband and wife team, Kaz and Jim.
 They do all the main jobs between them, driver, chef, quartermaster.
 This is their last trip and they’ve got very good at delegating.
 They also seem to have given up caring.
 We are their nine noisy children who are they pack into the back of their truck under sufferance.

 I'm covered in red dust, as is everything I own.
 My diet has consisted of fruit and boiled eggs with the odd lump of cheese thrown in when I've been really good.
 Occasionally, if the budget will allow, we are fed warthog chops or zebra steaks to keep us going.
-I have a green ridge tent I share with Alsion - it's not very easy to pitch.
+I have a green ridge tent I share with Alison - it's not very easy to pitch.
 The ground is hard and I have to help with the washing up and sweeping.
 The reward for all my tribulations - lots of lovely wildlife.

-- This leg isn't without adventure, there's a leopard on the road to start with and then lashings of rain.
-The truck gets bogged down in mud and they put me on lion watch while the others dig it out.
+- This leg isn't without adventure.
+There's a leopard on the road to start with (padding along, but impossible to photograph) and then lashings of rain.
+The truck gets bogged down in mud and they put me on lion watch, while the others dig it out.
 Foraging monkeys invade our camp and have just been driven out when a buffalo arrives.
 These are skittish and must not be antagonised.
 I'm not enjoying my middle of the night trips to the toilet block.

 Lake Baringo, Kenya

-The Masai Mara
+The Masai Mara National Reserve

 - The Masai Mara is a brilliant finale to Kenya.
-Not least because it involves glamping (tents with bathrooms and hot water) with Masai warriors on sentry duty and silver service dining under the stars.
+Not least, because it involves glamping (tents with bathrooms and hot water) with Masai warriors on sentry duty and silver service dining under the stars.
 'Do you have your knife?' the guard inquires as he walks us back to the tent at night.

 - Each year around the same time, the circular great wildebeest migration begins in the Ngorongoro in the southern Serengeti in Tanzania and loops in a clockwise direction through the Serengeti National Park and north towards the Masai Mara reserve in Kenya.
 This migration involves 260,000 zebra, about 1.7 million wildebeest and the following hundreds of thousands of other plains game, including around 470,000 gazelles.
 The herds arrive in Kenya in late July to August and here we are watching them.
 Wikipedia says that about a quarter of a million wildebeest die on the 500 mile journey.
 This is safari, just like you see on TV.
 There are flat topped acacias on plains teeming with topi, eland, Grant's and Thompson gazelles, zebra, giraffe, wildebeest and warthog.
 Hyena, cheetah, lion, elephant, hippo and rhino, all put in an appearance.

 - I worried before I came out that the zoom on my camera might not be good enough on safari.
 But I've taken photos of rhino, lion and elephant that filled my frame without using the zoom at all.
 Elephant was the most disconcerting.
-For one horrible moment I thought it was going to lift me clean out of the Land-rover.
+For one horrible moment I thought it was going to lift me clean out of the Landrover.
 I panicked so much I forgot to take any photos.
 I'm told others have them.
 Just the whites of the eyes.
 The elephant that is.
 I’m very fond of the graceful giraffes and the flamingos, carpets of them, are gorgeously flamboyant.
 The impala are pretty, though we're a little bored with them now, leaping in front of the truck all the time.